Lobola Man

 Lobola Man is a 2024 South African romantic comedy film directed by Thabang Moleya and written by Katleho Ramaphakela.
-The film stars Lawrence Maleka, Sandile Mahlangu, Kwanele Mthethwa, Nimrod Nkosi, Thembsie Matu, Obed Baloyi, and Sello Ramolahloane, The film delves into the intricacies of modern relationships and cultural traditions in South Africa, specifically focusing on the practice of lobola, a traditional bride price or dowry paid in cattle or money by a groom to the family of his bride.
+The film stars Lawrence Maleka, Sandile Mahlangu, Kwanele Mthethwa, Nimrod Nkosi, Thembsie Matu, Obed Baloyi, and Sello Ramolahloane.

+The film explores modern relationships and cultural traditions in South Africa, with a focus on lobola, a traditional form of bride wealth paid by a groom or his family to the family of the bride.

 Lobola Man was released on Netflix on July 12, 2024.